 Small potatoes you might be thinking but actually it’s a start in my coming-out-of-lockdown process, and it felt good to be doing something normal again.
 Venturing out it’s clear that despite people’s attempts to appear upbeat, we’re all a little jumpy.
 In the UK the hospitality sector is scheduled to reopen on 4 July but the worldwide news is troubling.
 Fresh outbreaks of the virus in many destinations has meant reapplying the brakes.
 Staying at home forever isn’t an option, however, and this week I feel the need to make a bid for freedom, however tentative the initial steps.

-Continue reading “This week… under lockdown (five)”
+Continue reading “This week… under lockdown (fourteen)”

-Continue reading “This week… under lockdown (four)”
+Continue reading “This week… under lockdown (thirteen)”

 First prize for trends this week goes to Bubble Tourism.
 It seems to be popping up everywhere.
 It’s likely that, in our quest to avoid busy airports and crowded planes, we will be looking to ‘travel alone, together.’
 It’s all sounding very SciFi.
 Beam me up, Scotty.